bicklab/tbcf/README.md

     --gz \
     --out tcf_ukb_chr14

 Meta-analysis was performed with the METAL version from 2011-03-25 using the standard-error analysis scheme.
-METAL script available [here](https://github.com/bicklab/mca-1m/blob/main/YP-trans-mca-gwas-metal-script.txt).

 ### 2. Fine-Mapping and Functional Annotation